Guidelines for decision making

 NAB recognises that it has an important role to play in the Australian political process and in the development and promotion of policy.

-Since 2016, NAB has not made individual donations to any political party, Parliamentarian, elected official or candidate for political office.
-From time to time, NAB representatives may attend business forums hosted by major political parties.
+Since 2016, NAB has not made donations to any political party, Parliamentarian, elected official or candidate for political office.
+From time to time, NAB representatives may pay to attend political events and business forums hosted by major political parties.
 Any payments for event attendance received by political parties will be included in the Australian Electoral Commission register.

 You can also view the below: